 - Kentucky State Parks Firewood Policy

-- Kentucky Office of the State Entomologist firewood information
+- Invasives and Pests of Concern in Kentucky, Office of the State Entomologist

 - US Forest Service Southern Region Firewood Information

 - Big South Fork National River & Recreation Area Firewood Quarantine

 - Kentucky Cooperative Agricultural Pest Survey group

 - Plant Disease Diagnostic Lab, University of Kentucky

 - Emerald Ash Borer page, University of Kentucky

 - European Spongy Moth North American Quarantine Map